 When it comes to keeping track of your redundancy process, there is a golden rule that needs to be followed: document everything and document it in detail!

 Those in HR often get labelled as pessimists for constantly thinking about the worst-case scenarios.
 However, we like to prepare for the worst and hope for the best!

 And the worst, in this situation, is an employment tribunal.

 In the unfortunate event that your redundancy process ends up in an employment tribunal, notes and records that were made during the process will carry much more weight than the testimonies and statements of witnesses who were part of the process.

-The hearings for these cases can often take up to two years to take place, and remembering the actions you took that long ago can often be difficult, so detailed records can help to establish what really happened, will help to show what you did and why, and are also likely to hold much more weight with the Judge at the hearing.
+The hearings for these cases can often take up to two years to take place.
+Remembering the actions you took that long ago can often be difficult.
+Detailed records can help to establish what really happened, will help to show what you did and why, and are also likely to hold much more weight with the Judge at the hearing.